A mother's love of all things theatrical inspires lifelong affection for drama, movies, costumes and the Land of Make Believe

 "Come to my casbah," mum would whisper to us as little kids.
 "We shall make beautiful music together."

-Ellen's last public appearance in 2008, here at a
+Ellen's last public appearance in 2008, here at a reception with her daughter, left, and Hannelore Carter. |

 We'd decide on a theme, dress up and off we'd go off with mum to a world of make believe -- the casbah.
 And beyond.